 - Multi-pharmacology delivery systems, including fixed-dose combinations and bi-specific or combined dose antibodies

-- Technologies to increase concentration of proteins
+- Technologies to increase concentration of proteins or reduce viscosity

 - Longer stabilization or eliminated/reduced preservative insulin technologies